Tiny BASIC Web

 Tiny BASIC Web (TBW hereafter) is an interpreted, interactive BASIC which can be embedded in a web page.
 The purpose is to make interactive menus and mini-games easy to deploy.
 It's not a fully-baked programming environment, and not usable on command-line, both of which exist in many other places.

-Level 1 supports only numeric or string variables of 1-2 chars, string constants.
+Level 1 supported only numeric or string variables of 1-2 chars, string constants.
 No arrays, functions, labels, or optional items.
 RND is a pseudo-variable.

 Level 1 terminal only supports one physical line for commands or inputs, so maximum 63 chars in my setup.
 Whether this will be improved in Level 2, or only in uploaded scripts, remains to be seen.
-Ideally lines should be at least 120 chars, maybe 256.
+Ideally it should support lines of at least 120 chars, maybe 255.

 Level 2 is as below.